Using the models without apollo-runtime

 apollo-runtime and

-ApolloClient provide support for doing the network requests and interacting with the cache, but you can use the generated models and parsers without the runtime and use your network layer of choice for the HTTP calls.
+ApolloClient provides support for doing the network requests and interacting with the cache but you can use the generated models and parsers without the runtime and use your network layer of choice for the HTTP calls.

 For this, remove the